 * “Keila” is spelled “Kejla” in the family tree below.

 ** Leo and Evelyn were at 3710 Thomas Avenue South, just south of Lake Calhoun.
-Adek and Helenka were on Dupont Avenue South at around 35th or 36th street, around a mile and a half east of Thomas Avenue and just a few blocks north.
+Adek and Helenka were at 3421 Dupont Avenue South (as shown on Adek’s death certificate), around a mile and a half east of Thomas Avenue and just a few blocks north.
 The building was owned by a Jewish relief agency of some sort, so they got reduced rent there.
 (I lived in Minneapolis from around 1969-1975, and again from 1980-1985, and visited both the Thomas Avenue house and the apartment house where Adek and Helenka resided many times.)

 - 10 DEC 1889 - Birth - ; Warsaw